Sine-Liouville gravity as a Vertex Model on Planar Graphs: Thermodynamical limit and spectral curve

 The exact solution of the boundary value problem will be reported in a future publication \cite{Andre-Ivan-Mateus}.
-Here we are only interested in the continuum limit when the parametrisation torus degenerates into a cylinder, with the large cycle defining an UV cutoff.
+Here we focus on the continuum limit when the parametrisation torus degenerates into a cylinder, with the large cycle defining a UV cutoff.

-The continuum limit is achieved by taking $\mrb/\mra\to 0$ and simultaneously rescaling $x$ so that the right branch point stays at a finite distance $\bb$ from the origin while the left branch point escapes to infinity.
-From now on by $x$ we will understand the rescaled variable $x$.
+The scaling limit is achieved by taking $\e \sim \mrb/\mra\to 0$ and simultaneously rescaling $x$ so that the right branch point stays at a finite distance $\bb$ from the origin while the left branch point escapes to $-\infty$.
+From now on, $x$ denotes the rescaled variable $x$.
 The analytic properties of the function $y=Y(x)$ change accordingly.
-In the continuum limit, the Riemann surface of $Y(x)$ has two semi-infinite cuts in the main sheet starting at $q^{\pm 1} \bb$ and ending at infinity in the lower/upper semi-plane $x$ (fig. \ref{TwoDom}, left).
-Such analytic structure results in having two infinite points, $\Re x\to +\infty$ and $\Re x\to -\infty$.
+In the scaling limit, the Riemann surface of $Y(x)$ has two semi-infinite cuts in the main sheet starting at $q^{\pm 1} \bb$ and ending at infinity in the lower/upper semi-plane $x$ (fig. \ref{TwoDom}, left).
+Such analytic structure results in two distinct points at infinity, $\Re x\to +\infty$ and $\Re x\to -\infty$.
 One can imagine the Riemann surface as an infinite cover of a sphere with singularities at the north and at the south poles.
 At the two singular points, the function $Y(x)$ has two different expansions in fractional powers of $1/x$, convergent respectively in the domains $\IC_ +$ and $ \IC_-$ delimited by the two cuts and presented in fig. \ref{TwoDom} in yellow and green.

 The two cuts are resolved by a uniformisation map $ s\to x$ such that the main sheet of the Riemann surface of $Y(x)$ is parametrised by a strip of width $\pi$ in the $s$-plane (fig. \ref{TwoDom}, right) \bee \la{paramxs} x(s) &= 2 M \ e^{-\l s} \sinh s , \qquad s\in \IR \times [- \hf i \pi, \hf i \pi]. \eee The whole Riemann surface is parametrised by extending the map \re{paramxs} to $s\in\IC$.
 The upper and the lower cut are the images of the upper and the lower edge of the parametrisation strip and the pre-images of the two singular points are at $\Re s\to \pm \infty$.